shengyao1998/Stock_Trading_Management_System/README.md

 Authors                 : Yap Sheng Yap <br>
 Co-Authors              : N/A <br>
 Program Contributor     : N/A <br>
-Ideas Contributor       : Gavin Lim <br>
+Ideas Contributor       : N/A <br>

 # Project status
-Project Status          : In Development <br>
+Project Status          : In Research <br>
-Start Date              : 26 Oct 2022 <br>
+Start Date              : 4 Oct 2022 <br>
-Completion Date         : 28 Oct 2022 <br>
+Completion Date         : N/A <br>
-Last Modified Date      : 28 Oct 2022 <br>
+Last Modified Date      : N/A <br>

 # Roadmap
-## 1. GUI
+## 1. Functional Specification
-Create a GUI that function to select and view the input, output image.
+List out all the fature needed for this particular software, what is the requirement, potential challenge and resource needed to complete it.

-## 2. File Handling
+## 2. Research and Study
-Relative file path to handle input and output file automatically for diff user.
+Research about open source repo, understand the program and study the feasibility of the project.
+Study about potential framework, and try to understand how other structure their program layer.

-## 3. Background Colour Matching
+## 3. Draft out Software Architecture
-Obtain the background colour and proceed the image with same colour code (Currently only deal with White Background)
+Research and consult senior developer how to structure the architeture.
+Draft out a suitable architecture.

-## 4. Noise Filtering
+## 4. Framework
-Filter out the noise of the image, ensure having an clear input image
+Look into the framwork that best suite the application.
+Compared each framework and decide the backbone of the program.

+## 5.

 # Project Objective & Description
 ### Objectives
-This program was mainly developed to rescale the pixels, or ratio of an image without rescaling the original image quality.
+This program was mainly developed to keep track and record personal asset.
+User can also used it to log the trading record they done in Stock.

-Another main purpose for this project is to test and standardized all the documentation template for all of my future projects.
-All upcoming program will use the same set of documentation template which include the following files:
+Another main purpose for this project is to improve my programming technique, and try to develop my first fully functional program with actual practical use.
+Also try to get start in the software architecutre design, better organized my program before venture into real project in my company.

 1. README.md
 2. SETUP.md
 3. CHANGE_LOG.md
 4. DEBUG_GUIDE.md
 5. BUG_TRACKER.md
-6. ...
+6. DEV_LOG.md

 # Installation
 ***Please Refer to SETUP.md to SETUP the Environment for this Project.